romanofski/so.recipe.instance/src/so/recipe/README.txt

     A path where the Data.fs will be created.
 By default
     ${buildout:directory}/var/Data.fs will be used.

+location
+    A path to the location where the Data.fs will be installed.
+By default the parts directory is used.

 We start with a minimal buildout recipe:

 >>> write(sample_buildout, 'buildout.cfg',